squadracorsepolito/acmetel/README.md

 These methods are called during the corresponding phase by the pipeline.
 Currently, there are 4 kinds of stages:

-### Ingress
+### Ingress Stage

 The Ingress stage is used to receive data from outside of the pipeline.
 This kind of stage only has an **Output Connector** because it reads data from another source before processing and forwarding it to the next stage through the connector.

 #### UDP

-The `ingress.UDP` is a stage that receives data from a UDP socket, and writes an `ingress.UDPData` to the output connector.
+The `ingress.UDP` is a stage that receives data from a UDP socket, and writes an `message.UDPPayload` to the output connector.
 Example:

 ```go
 func main() {